Home Purchase Versus Renting Home For First Time Home Buyers

 - The only changes will be property taxes and insurance

 - However, as a renter, landlord or property management company will increase rent every time renters renew their lease

 One of the greatest benefits as a homeowner is they can deduct the interest of their mortgage loan payments as well as their property taxes from their income taxes.

 Greatest Benefit To Becoming A Homeowner

 Adopting a puppy and/or dog is one of the greatest benefits of becoming a homeowner.
 Many landlords may allow a pet cat but not dogs.
 As a homeowner, you can adopt a dog, man’s best friend.
 Being a dog owner is one of the greatest gifts in life.
 Many renters who become first-time homeowners purchase a dog as soon as they get settled in their home purchase.

 Become A Homeowner And Contact Us

 Becoming a homeowner is not as difficult as many people think.
 It does not cost you a penny to see if you qualify for a home loan.
-If you are a renter and see if you can qualify for a home loan, contact us at 262-716-8151 or email us at [email protected] We are available 7 days a week, evenings, weekends, and holidays.
+If you are a renter and see if you can qualify for a home loan, contact us at 262-716-8151 or text for a faster response.
+Or email us at [email protected] We are available 7 days a week, evenings, weekends, and holidays.